-- Goal 1.
-Freshmen students demonstrated a more than 25% improvement in their knowledge of evolutionary principles and from the test results of graduating seniors, this knowledge appears to be retained.
-Our third version (Appendix C) of the pre-post test will be used from spring 2007 on.
-Biology faculty are successfully showing how evolution is incorporated into their majors courses, improving from less than 20% to 75-80% demonstrating how their courses directly relate to evolutionary concepts.
-Green to yellow light. - Goal 2.
-In the fall of 2005, 162 and in the spring of 2006, 187 biology majors took upper division classes that meet the criteria for goal #2.
-Of these students, roughly 16% did not meet the minimum grade expectation of C. With a change to a minimum of "C-", less than 10% of students would have to retake one of the content area courses.
-Although we will not require the 6 content areas of students who are sophomores through seniors at this time, we will put tally sheets into each student folder to keep track of distribution of courses and grades.
-Faculty advisors will be responsible for completing the sheet for each student they advise.
-At the end of the year, results will be evaluated.
-Yellow light.
+• Goal 1.
+Freshmen students demonstrated a more than 25% improvement, from 8.82% to 61.2%, in their knowledge of evolutionary principles.
+From the test results of graduating seniors, this knowledge appears to be retained fairly well.
+Seniors performed very similarly to the students who had freshly studied evolutionary principles, 60%.
+Green light.

+Biology faculty are successfully showing how evolution is incorporated into their majors courses, with over 80% demonstrating how courses directly relate to evolutionary concepts.
+Green to yellow light.

+• Goal 2.
+In the fall of 2007, biology majors took 123 upper division classes that meet the criteria for goal #2, with 112, or 91%, earning a C- or above.
+In the spring of 2008, 144 upper level classes were taken, with 134, or 93%, earning a C- or above.
+There were 32 seniors, two of whom did not successfully complete the requirements for graduation.
+Three additional students graduated without having successfully completed an ecology content area course.
+Although we will not require the 6 content areas of students who are juniors and seniors at this time, we are monitoring each student folder to keep track of distribution of courses and grades.
+This responsibility needs to be completed by faculty advisors, but is not at this time.
+Green to Yellow light.

 - Goal 3.
 Results assessing the critical skills of our students using scientific reports show that our seniors have developed the skills we feel are necessary for them to succeed in their future career.
-The average score for evaluating paper format, design and conclusions was 12.25 out of 15.
-This exceeds the minimum cutoff value of 10 which indicates we are providing satisfactory instruction for students to excel in this area.
-We collected BI 155 papers from all 2005-06 freshmen to put in their portfolio folders, and will ask them to include a research paper if they take a course requiring a project.
+The average score for evaluating paper format, design and conclusions was 12.2 out of 15 for fall 2007.
+This exceeds the minimum cutoff value of 10 which indicates we are providing satisfactory instruction for students to succeed in this area.
+In spring 2008, average grade for the papers was 85.9%, the equivalent of 12.9 of 15.
+We collected BI 155 papers from all 2005-06 freshmen to put in their portfolio folders, and will ask them to include a research paper when they take a course requiring a project.
 These papers will be evaluated with the rubric at the time of their senior seminars.
-Yellow light, as we have not acquired the materials yet. - Goal 4.
-Average oral presentation scores were above the cut off value we established of 20 for both semesters tabulated, for a "green light".
-In the spring of 2007, only one faculty member graded senior seminar performance.
-Oral presentation grades averaged 87% for 16 students, ranging from 70-96%.
-Although the rubric was not used, similar criteria were used, and the rubric "cut-off" for a green light was 20/25, or 80%.
-Poster scores fell below the 15/20 for a "green light" in the fall of 2006, while the mean was well above 15 in Spring 2006.
-Poster mean grades were 69%, ranging from 0-95% in spring 2007.
-Two students failed not only the poster but also the whole one credit course, and will repeat senior seminar in the fall.
+Yellow light, as the group for whom we started collecting the papers will not take senior seminar until 2008/2009. - Goal 4.
+Average oral presentation scores for the ten students in fall 2007 were 19.2, just below the cut off value we established of 20 for a "green light".
+The twenty students in senior seminar spring 2008 averaged 90.5% on their presentations, equivalent to 18.1 of 20.
+Oral presentation grades averaged 87% for 16 students in spring 2007.
+Although the rubric was not used, similar criteria were used, and the rubric "cut-off" for a green light was 20/25, or 80%. - Poster scores fell below the 15/20 for a "green light" only in the fall of 2006, while the mean was 17 in Spring 2006 and 15.3 in both falls 2005 and 2007.
+Poster mean grades were 69% (13.8/20) in spring 2007 and 89.95% (17.8/20) in spring 2008.
+Green light. - Although the rubrics have not been used consistently yet in grading, we have found that having them, and making them available within the syllabus for senior seminar, has made expectations more clear to our students and evaluation more consistent.
+The responsibility for instructing senior seminar rotates through the department, with a different person in charge each semester.